Frequently Asked Questions

 How do i prepare for our first session?

-What if I hire you but don’t feel up to organizing when the time comes?
+What if I don’t feel up to organizing when the time comes?

 I hear you.
-Especially during Pandemic life, it is hard to stick to a schedule.
+Especially during Pandemic life, it is hard to stick to a schedule and predict what i need in advance.
 I try to believe whatever happens in a session was meant to happen.
 Some of my favorite sessions start with clients articulating why they don’t feel able to organize, which helps us refocus on what actually matters to them in the given moment.

-Can I hire you as a gift for someone else?
+Can I hire you as a gift for a friend?

-I love when people purchase my services as a gift for someone they know wants help getting organized.
-It’s a very personal gift, so I suggest running the idea by them first to see if they’re interested.
-Don’t pressure them into it.
-Just explain how I could help and allow them to decide.
+I love when people purchase my services as a gift for someone who they know wants help getting organized.
+It’s a very personal gift, and it requires their consent, so I ask that you run the idea by them first to see if they’re interested.
+Don’t pressure them: Explain how I could help and allow them to decide.
 If they agree, either of you can fill out my contact form explaining your needs.
 As the gifter, you can commit to a set cost upfront (by buying a package of sessions or agreeing to a budget), but to be clear, the client is the one who decides what we work on together.

 Why should i hire you over another organizer?